Apgoldberg1/Dex-Net-5.0/README.md

 ### 🪠 Suction
 ![suction precision recall curve comparison](README_Images/Suction_GQCNN_Comparison)

-Training with the original architecture (Dex-Net Base) matches the performance documented in Dex-Net 3.0.
-EfficientNet GQ-CNN outperfors both models on the dataset.
-Precision recall curves are computed from a validation set containing separate objects from the train set.
+*Training with the original architecture (Dex-Net Base) matches the performance documented in Dex-Net 3.0.
+EfficientNet GQ-CNN outperforms both models on the Dex-Net 3.0 dataset.
+Precision recall curves are computed from a validation set containing separate objects from the train set.*

 #### Dex-Net Base
 - 18 million parameters